Interdisciplinary Science with Foundation Year BSc

 Sustainability Chemistry (10 credits) - In this module you’ll apply a mental chemical model of the world, appreciating the application of chemical phenomena to environmental examples in order to develop an understanding of the concept of sustainability as it applies to the Earth and human behaviours.

 Organisms: Form and Function (20 credits) - This module will introduce you to the basic principles of biology at the organismal and cellular level.
-It will also teach you to integrate, interrogate and interpret biological information, in preparation for their undergraduate studies in the biosciences, medical sciences and food and earth sciences.
+It will also teach you to integrate, interrogate and interpret biological information, in preparation for your undergraduate studies in the biosciences, medical sciences and food and earth sciences.
 No prior knowledge of biology is required; topics will be introduced at a basic level before building a more detailed understanding.

 Electromagnetism and Thermal Physics (10 credits) - This module aims to develop your understanding of several core topics in electricity, magnetism and thermal physics, using theoretical descriptions, demonstrations and worked examples.

-Introduction to Calculus (10 credits) - This module will introduce you to the essential calculus concepts required for success on their progression degree.
+Introduction to Calculus (10 credits) - This module will introduce you to the essential calculus concepts required for success on your progression degree.
 Calculus is an essential tool in many areas of mathematics and science.
 This module will introduce the fundamental concepts and link the abstract concepts to real world applications.

-Introduction to Statistics (10 credits) - This module will introduce you to the essential statistical concepts required for success on their degree.
+Introduction to Statistics (10 credits) - This module will introduce you to the essential statistical concepts required for success on your degree.
 Throughout this module you'll be given lots of opportunities to develop your own problem-solving skills and learn how to apply the statistical theories introduced to simple real-life situations.
 This module will also look to introduce concepts and techniques that are crucial for future research.

-Introduction to Pure Mathematics (10 credits) - This module will introduce you to the essential pure and discrete mathematical concepts required for success on their degree.
+Introduction to Pure Mathematics (10 credits) - This module will introduce you to the essential pure and discrete mathematical concepts required for success on your degree.
 You’ll consider topics that underpin fundamental theorems of mathematics which can be applied to a variety of areas such as geometry, physics, computer science and philosophy.

 Course pathways